 You can find it in a narrow gorge called El Chorro, near Alora – well, you can now at least.
 It’s been closed for the last decade or so after the pathway fell into disrepair.

-However after four years of extensive renovations the walkway has now been re-opened (it was closed in 2000 after two fatal accidents in 1999 and 2000).
+However, after four years of extensive renovations the walkway was re-opened in 2015 (it was closed in 2000 after two fatal accidents in 1999 and 2000).

 (We’re brave but not that brave – If we were going to walk this path we’d want to know it was at least in good repair!)

-Did You Know: The walkway was built between 1901 and 1905 to provide employees at the hydroelectric plant in Chorro Falls and Gatanejo Falls and safe method to cross.
+Did You Know: The walkway was built between 1901 and 1905 to provide employees at the hydroelectric plant in Chorro Falls and Gatanejo Falls with a safe method to cross between each other.

 The name of the walkway came about from the first person to cross after the naming ceremony; King Alfonso XIII.

-It’s only one meter wide (three ft) and crosses one hundred meters (330 ft) above the river below!
+It’s only one meter wide (3 ft) and crosses one hundred meters (330 ft) above the river below!